- Clinical science

 - Alcohol consumption

-- Often asymptomatic, particularly during the early stages of disease
+- Often times asymptomatic, particularly during the early stages

 - Changes in bowel habits (size, consistency, frequency)